Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

 Here the inner product on the dual is inherited from the Killing form on $\mathfrak{g}$.

 \begin{theorem}[Highest Weight Theorem] Irreducible unitary representations of $\Gp$ are in 1-1 correspondence with the discrete cone

-The correspondence takes an irreducible unitary representation to its highest weight. \end{theorem} In particular, the trivial representation correspond to the point $0\in\mathscr{L}^+$.
-From now on, we shall denote the correspondence between representations $\xi\in \DuGp$ and highest weights $j\in\mathscr{L}^+$ by $j=J(\xi)$, or $\xi=\Xi(j)$.

-The highest weight theorem also imply a complete description of the spectrum of the Laplace operator $\Delta$ of $\Gp$.
+The correspondence assigns an irreducible unitary representation to its highest weight vector. \end{theorem} In particular, the trivial representation corresponds to the point $0\in\mathscr{L}^+$.
+From now on, we shall denote the assignment between representations $\xi\in \DuGp$ and highest weights $\bm{j}\in\mathscr{L}^+$ by $\bm{j}=\bm{J}(\xi)$, or $\xi=\Xi(\bm{j})$.
+The highest weight theorem implies a complete description of the spectrum of the Laplace operator $\Delta$ of $\Gp$.

 \begin{theorem} Each space $\mathcal{M}_\xi$ is an eigenspace of the Laplace operator $\Delta$, with eigenvalue